-The biggest advantage with joint camping parks is that they are close to the beach.
+The biggest advantage of joint camping parks is that they are close to the beach.
 On offer is a lively lifestyle very different to residential park home parks in Spain.
-For one thing, the facilities will be very busy in the summer.
+For one thing, the facilities will be hectic in the summer.

 The real solution is to look at both types of parks.
 If paying more in fees and tourist prices are offset by living near a beach then there are parks to welcome you.

 It is also worth pointing out that in all cases, it takes less than one hour to be on the beach pretending to be a tourist.
 Better still, it takes a lot less than that to be in the village pretending to be a local and enjoying life the way they do.
 A lot cheaper as well.

 The locals themselves in Spain do not live near the beaches.
 That is why Spain seems to offer two separate zones.
 Zone one is where tourists and foreigners live, by the beach with higher prices.
 Zone two is where the Spanish live, in local villages paying normal prices.
 Residential parks are in zone two.